-Clubhouses are a support system for people living with mental illness, rather than a medical or a treatment program.
-It offers a broad spectrum of services as it is believed that a holistic approach is required to fully assist people with a mental illness.
+Stepping Stone provides a support system for people living with mental illness, rather than a medical or a treatment program.
+We offer a broad spectrum of services as we believe that a holistic approach is required to fully assist people with a mental illness.

 The services included within the clubhouse model are: